davan690/SML2018/packages_SML2018.md

 * `tidytext`
 * `stringr`.

 Our focus will be on sentiment analysis, tf-idf and constructing features such as n-grams.
+Maybe look at producing word embeddings using a vector space model.
+Can do something like a simple word2vec using Keras?

 ## Social networks